DiODeProject/MuMoT/docs/source/development.rst

        If nbval_ encounters any failures/errors then
        a Jupyter tab is opened in the default web browser showing the location of the failure/error.

+Note: attempts to measure code coverage using a Notebook will fail if you call the ``parseModel`` function in a Notebook by passing it a reference to an input cell that uses the ``%%model`` cell magic; you need to instead call ``parseModel`` by passing it a model defined as a simple string (e.g. as is done in ``TestNotebooks/MuMoTtest.ipynb``).

 .. _test_ci: